sidiqbrewstreet/Instagram/README.md

-# Instagram And Threads
-# Multi Brute Force Premium
+# Instagram And Threads - Multi Brute Force
 I created scripts **Instagram** and **Threads** for learning purposes.
 Misuse of Tools I am not responsible as a author if something happens, it is entirely borne by the user

 <p align="left"><img src="Data/Instagram.jpg"/></p>